POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 The score you need will depend on the visa that you are applying for.
 You can check the details through the specific visa page on the Australian Department of Home Affairs website.

-There are a number of IELTS testing sites throughout the Philippines conducted by the British Council and by International Education Specialists (IDP).
-You can book a test here to choose the most convenient location and time for you.
-You can choose to take the exam on paper or on a computer.
-Regardless, you will have to go to the testing site to take the exam.
+Some IELTS testing sites throughout the Philippines are conducted by the British Council and by International Education Specialists (IDP).
+You can book a test here to choose the most convenient location and time.
+You can choose to take the exam on paper or a computer.
+Regardless, you must go to the testing site to take the exam.

 School credentials include your high school and/or college or vocational diploma or certificate, transcript of records (TOR), and English certificate.
-It’s best to ask the recruitment agency in case they will need more.
+It’s best to ask the recruitment agency if they need more.

 3. Job-Specific Requirements